Visitors at Jessie McPherson Private Hospital.

 SPECIAL CARE NURSERY:

-- All parents with babies in the Special Care Nursery will be provided with a carers certificate that allows them to enter the building outside of the hospital visiting hours of 1pm-3pm and 5pm-7pm
+- All parents with babies in the Special Care Nursery will be provided with a carers certificate that allows them to visit at all times

 Please do not hesitate to contact the Jessie McPherson Private Hospital Coordinator on 9594 5167 if you still have concerns.
 Rest assured that we will continue to communicate any further updates with you.